ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 The reason for this problem is the use of Variational Autoencoders (VAEs) in the trajectory forecasting models since they have a well-known limitation: the outputs that they generate can often be "blurry".
 The authors of paper [1] observed that similar problem also found in the trajectory planning case, not only in the tasks involving image reconstruction and synthesis.

 VAEs aim to learn a probabilistic latent space representation of the data.
 When dealing with complex distributions such as future vehicle trajectories, the latent space needs to capture the multi-modal nature of the data, representing different possible future states (modes).
-If the latent space is constrained too much by the KL divergence term towards a simple prior distribution (like a unimodal Gaussian), the model may not capture the distinct modes effectively.
-Instead, it averages them, which is seen as "mode blur" in the output illustrated in figure 2.

-Another possiblity can be explained like this.
-But, first remember that the main objective of the VAE is to optimize the Evidence Lower Bound Objective (ELBO) on the marginal likelihood of data $$ p_\theta(\mathbf{x}) $$.
+Recall that the main objective of the VAEs is to optimize the Evidence Lower Bound Objective (ELBO) on the marginal likelihood of data $$ p_\theta(\mathbf{x}) $$.
 This lower bound is formulated as:

 $$
 \text{ELBO} = \mathbb{E}_{q_\phi(\mathbf{z} \mid \mathbf{x})}[\log p_\theta(\mathbf{x} \mid \mathbf{z})] - D_{KL}(q_\phi(\mathbf{z}|\mathbf{x}) \| p_\theta(\mathbf{z}))